Dopamine: Disease, disorders, and pharmacology

 The dopamine system plays a central role in several significant medical conditions, including Parkinson's disease, attention deficit hyperactivity disorder, Tourette syndrome, schizophrenia, bipolar disorder, and addiction.
 Aside from dopamine itself, there are many other important drugs that act on dopamine systems in various parts of the brain or body.
 Some are used for medical or recreational purposes, but neurochemists have also developed a variety of research drugs, some of which bind with high affinity to specific types of dopamine receptors and either agonize or antagonize their effects, and many that affect other aspects of dopamine physiology, including dopamine transporter inhibitors, VMAT inhibitors, and enzyme inhibitors.

 Aging brain

 A number of studies have reported an age-related decline in dopamine synthesis and dopamine receptor density (i.e., the number of receptors) in the brain.
 This decline has been shown to occur in the striatum and extrastriatal regions.
 Decreases in the D1, D2, and D3 receptors are well documented.
 The reduction of dopamine with aging is thought to be responsible for many neurological symptoms that increase in frequency with age, such as decreased arm swing and increased rigidity.
 Changes in dopamine levels may also cause age-related changes in cognitive flexibility.

-Other neurotransmitters, such as serotonin and glutamate also show a decline in output with aging.